danpcox/docker-lap/README.md

  -p is which port to run as

 #Connect to Image
-docker exec -i -t my-lap /bin/bash
+docker exec -it dan /bin/bash

 https://tecadmin.net/install-php-ubuntu-20-04/

+Then do a docker commit changes once you've installed php

-#Stop Image
+#Stop Container
-docker stop my-lap
+docker stop dan
-docker rm my-lap
+docker rm dan

+# Remove Image
+docker rmi dan

 #MISC
 On Ubuntu, To search for a package, use apt-cache search